Laurent polynomial mirrors for quiver flag zero loci: Ladder diagrams for certain degenerations

-Sets of arrows - and in particular, paths - define divisors by summing the divisors associated to the arrows in the set.
-When we say the divisor associated to a path, we mean the associated element in $\LL^\vee$ - the divisor up to linear equivalence.

-Inherited from the ladder diagrams of the two legs of the $Y$-shaped quiver is the notion of \emph{external vertices}.
+Inherited from the ladder diagrams of the two legs of the $Y$-shaped quiver is the notion of \emph{external vertices}, and source vertices (which are the sources in the ladder quiver of each leg).
 There is an external vertex $v_i \in L(Q)_0$ for each $i \in Q_1-\{0\}$.
-Denote the source vertices from the two legs of the quiver as $O_1$ and $O_2$.
-Then $O_2$ is $x_0$ and $O_1$ is the external vertex associated to $1 \in Q_1$.
+Denote the source vertices from the two legs of the quiver as $O_1$ and $O_2$ (the blue and green dots above).
+Note that $O_2$ (in green) is not a source vertex in $L(Q)$ -- it is the original source vertex from the ladder quiver of the second leg.
+Then $O_1$ is $x_0$.
+The vertex $O_2$ is also external vertex associated to $1 \in Q_1$; that is $v_1$ and $O_2$ are the same vertex.